tk-notes/fp-in-javascript-article-source-code/README.md

 * returns a function as its result

-The doubleOperator function we implemented above is a higher-order function because it takes an operator function as an argument and uses it.
+The `doubleOperator` function we implemented above is a higher-order function because it takes an operator function as an argument and uses it.

-You’ve probably already heard about filter, map, and reduce.
+You’ve probably already heard about `filter`, `map`, and `reduce`.
 Let's take a look at these.

 ### Filter

 Given a collection, we want to filter by an attribute.
-The filter function expects a true or false value to determine if the element should or should not be included in the result collection.
-Basically, if the callback expression is true, the filter function will include the element in the result collection.
+The filter function expects a `true` or `false` value to determine if the element **should or should not** be included in the result collection.
+Basically, if the callback expression is `true`, the filter function will include the element in the result collection.
 Otherwise, it will not.

 A simple example is when we have a collection of integers and we want only the even numbers.

-Imperative approach
+**Imperative approach**

 An imperative way to do it with Javascript is to:

-* create an empty vector evenNumbers
+* create an empty array `evenNumbers`

-* iterate over the numbers vector
+* iterate over the `numbers` array

-* push the even numbers to the evenNumbers vector
+* push the even numbers to the `evenNumbers` array

 ```javascript
 var numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10];